basicmi/AI-Chip/README.md

 <div align="center"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/ARM_logo.png" height="30"></div>
 <div align="center"><h3> </h3></div>
 [DynamIQ](http://pages.arm.com/dynamiq-technology.html) is embedded IP giant's answer to AI age.
 It may not be a revolutionary design but is important for sure.<br><br>
-ARM also provide a open source [Compute Library](https://developer.arm.com/technologies/compute-library) contains a comprehensive collection of software functions implemented for the Arm Cortex-A family of CPU processors and the Arm Mali family of GPUs.
+ARM also provide a open source [Compute Library](https://developer.arm.com/technologies/compute-library) contains a comprehensive collection of software functions implemented for the Arm Cortex-A family of CPU processors and the Arm Mali family of GPUs.<br><br>
 [Arm Machine Learning Processor](https://developer.arm.com/products/processors/machine-learning/arm-ml-processor)
 > Specifically designed for inference at the edge, the ML processor gives an industry-leading performance of 4.6 TOPs, with a stunning efficiency of 3 TOPs/W for mobile devices and smart IP cameras.